Allan McEachern: Career

 McEachern's career was not without controversy.
 B. Douglas Cox described McEachern's judgement in the 1991 Gitskan-West'suwet'en land claim case Delgamuukw et al. v.
 The Queen as "a stunning disappointment."
-In the judgement, McEachern commented that "it would not be accurate to assume that even pre-contact existence in the territory was in the least bit idyllic.
+In the judgement, McEachern found that Aboriginal title in BC had been extinguished, and commented that "it would not be accurate to assume that even pre-contact existence in the territory was in the least bit idyllic.
 The plaintiffs' ancestors had no written language, no horses or wheeled vehicles, slavery and starvation was not uncommon, wars with neighbouring peoples were common, and there is no doubt, to quote Hobbes, that aboriginal life in the territory was, at best, 'nasty, brutish and short.'"
 This characterization is still subject to significant criticism.
-McEachern's decision was overturned by the Supreme Court of Canada in Delgamuukw v.
-British Columbia.
+McEachern's decision that Aboriginal title had been extinguished was overturned on appeal after BC's newly-elected NDP government appointed Bryan Williams as counsel.
+According to Williams, he advised the five-member BC Court of Appeal panel 'that the Crown did not wish to argue that the Chief Justice had been correct.
+Rather, it wished to argue that extinguishment [of Aboriginal title] had not taken place'.
+Accordingly, in 1993 the BC Court of Appeal decided that aboriginal title had not been extinguished by Confederation.
+The BC Court of Appeal decision was then appealed to the Supreme Court of Canada, which in 1997 confirmed in Delgamuukw v.
+British Columbia that Aboriginal title does exist in British Columbia and that it is a right to the land itself, not just the right to hunt, fish or gather'.

 Recognition

 He was granted an honorary Doctor of Laws degree by the University of British Columbia in 1990.
 He was a Life Bencher of the Law Society of British Columbia.